realgrapedrop/xrpl-validator-monitor-dashboard/PROJECT_STRUCTURE.md

 ### Immediate Tasks

 1. ✅ Review all created artifacts
-2. ⚠️ Create rippled.cfg.template
+2. ⚠️ Your rippled.cfg.template
-3. ⚠️ Create validators.txt.template
+3. ⚠️ Your validators.txt.template
 4. ⏳ Add Rippled-Dashboard.json (export from your Grafana)
 5. ✅ Test generate-repo.sh
 6. ✅ Test install.sh in dry-run mode